rcorre/jsonizer/README.md

 ```

 Given a type `T` with one or more constructors tagged with `@jsonize`,
-`extract!T` will try to match the member names and types to a constructor and
+`fromJSON!T` will try to match the member names and types to a constructor and
 invoke that with the corresponding values from the json object.
 Parameters with default values are considered optional; if they are not found in
 the json, the default value will be used.
 The above example could be constructed